Typhoon Bualoi: Highest Tropical Cyclone Wind Signal

 A total of 1,500 passengers were stranded in 42 ports nationwide, along with 14 vessels and 780 rolling cargoes.
 President Bongbong Marcos instructed agencies to maximize resources for Opong during a meeting at the National Disaster Risk Reduction and Management Council (NDRRMC).
 A memorandum signed by Executive Secretary Lucas Bersamin suspended all classes and work in Sorsogon, Masbate, Northern Samar, and Eastern Samar.
+Class suspensions were later issued for the rest of the areas in Bicol Region, Metro Manila, and some areas in Calabarzon, Southern Tagalog Region, and Eastern Visayas on the following day, September 26.
 The Calabarzon Regional Disaster Risk Reduction and Management Council raised its alert status to red, while the Metro Manila Disaster Risk Reduction and Management Council was also placed under red alert, directing all response teams to heighten preparedness.
 In Oriental Mindoro, local authorities ramped up preparation efforts, while the Eastern Visayas Disaster Risk Reduction and Management Council organized a special task group in anticipation of the storm.
 Churches under the Diocese of Legazpi opened their doors as temporary shelters.
 Many flights were suspended, and the Department of Agriculture urged farmers to take protective measures for their crops.